Smile Jamaica Concert: The concert

 Besides headliners Bob Marley and the Wailers, others on the bill were Third World, Ras Michael, Kiddus I, and Bunny Rugs.
 The emcee was Elaine Wint, a current affairs broadcaster.
 An unreleased film of the concert was made by Carl Colby, son of former CIA director William Colby.

 Despite the shooting, Marley promised to perform one song ("War") at the concert.
 The crowd that gathered in National Heroes Park were unsure whether he would turn up until the moment he arrived at the venue.
 While his injured arm prevented him playing guitar, Marley sang for 90 minutes and rolled up his sleeve at one point to show the crowd his wound, saying "Bang bang, I'm OK".

 Marley had previously asked the original Wailers Peter Tosh and Bunny Wailer to participate but they refused for political reasons.
 All musicians present huddled to decide what songs and parts to play.
 All current Wailers performed, although Cat Coore of Third World stood in for bassist Aston "Family Man" Barrett, who had gone into hiding after the shooting and arrived late.
-The I Threes sang backup, Rita Marley still wearing the hospital gown she had been discharged with hours earlier.
+The I Threes sang backing vocals, Rita Marley still wearing the hospital gown she had been discharged with hours earlier.
 Others included the horn section from Zap Pow and five hand drummers from the Sons of Negus.
 There were "over two hundred" people on stage, many providing a human shield for Marley.
 Prime Minister Manley came on stage before watching the performance from the roof of a van.

 The set list was as follows: